-Workshop of One’s Own, Reclaim Hosting’s first administrator-focused intensive workshop, has come and gone.
-And I don’t use the word “intensive” lightly here- it was a dense two days, packed with information that would make even the most qualified admin exhausted, but was amazingly helpful nonetheless.
+Workshop of One’s Own, Reclaim Hosting’s first administrator-focused intensive workshop, has now come and gone.
+I don’t use the word “intensive” lightly here; it was a dense two days, packed with information that would make even the most qualified administrator feel exhausted.
+But it was amazingly rewarding nonetheless.

-For this workshop, the Reclaim team really wanted to focus on creating an initial knowledge base of documentation that speaks directly to the Domain of One’s Own administrator.
-While the DoOO Community Forums can be helpful for certain categories, and there’s a template of DoOO support docs floating around for the community, we felt that there really wasn’t a source for administrators.
-We realize bringing Domain of One’s Own to a school can feel like a massive undertaking in itself, so if we can help even just a little bit with the onboarding process for new admins, then we’ll consider that a win!
+For this workshop, the Reclaim team really wanted to focus on creating an initial knowledge base of documentation that speaks directly to the Domain of One’s Own (DoOO) administrator.
+While the DoOO Community Forums can be helpful for certain categories, and while there’s a template of DoOO support docs floating around for the community, we felt that there really was not a formal source for administrators.
+We realize bringing Domain of One’s Own to any institution can feel like a massive undertaking in itself, so if Reclaim Hosting can help even just a little bit with the onboarding process for new administrators, then we’ll consider that a win.

 On Thursday morning, the first day of the workshop, we met folks at Reclaim’s office in Fredericksburg, Virginia.
 We introduced (or in some cases, reacquainted) ourselves over Panera bagels, and then jumped right into a platform overview at 9 am.
 Understanding how the platform works and being able to conceptualize how the three main pieces work together is crucial for supporting a community, so we felt like this was a strong start to the workshop.
 And as Meredith mentioned in her post, having only 6 attendees quickly made the environment feel intimate and comfortable.

-After the first session, Tim & Jim took the folks through an in-depth look at WHMCS (client manager) & WHM (server side).
+After the first session, Tim and Jim took the folks through an in-depth look at WHMCS (client manager) and WHM (server side).
 The initial homepages of these tools can feel quite intimidating if you haven’t worked with them before, so this felt like the natural next step in the itinerary.
-In WHMCS, the two covered ‘active’ vs. ‘pending’ orders, deprovisioning accounts, email templates, account ownership, creating Admin roles, and understanding logs & general settings.
-In WHM, Jim & Tim discussed settings in Installatron, hosting packages, account management, cPanel feature manager, addon domains, storage quotas, and changing domain names.
+In WHMCS, the two covered ‘active’ vs. ‘pending’ orders, deprovisioning accounts, email templates, account ownership, creating administrator roles, and understanding logs and general settings.
+In WHM, Jim and Tim discussed settings in Installatron, hosting packages, account management, cPanel feature manager, addon domains, storage quotas, and changing domain names.
 Whew- what a list!

-Day two of the workshop was probably my favorite– we picked up right where we left off, continuing to talk through support scenarios by discussing hacked websites and how to clean them up and prevent them in the future.
+Day 2 of the workshop was probably my favorite.
+We picked up right where we left off, continuing to talk through support scenarios by discussing hacked websites and how to clean them up and prevent them in the future.
 Tim walked folks through strategies, tools to use, and necessary steps to take.
 I summarized his talk in my blog post, Workshop of One’s Own: Notes on Hacked Site Session.

-Before lunch, I jumped into all things DNS, continuing the theme of supporting Domain of One’s Own.
-DNS has always felt like a hefty topic for me, so I only covered relevant content regarding the projects of those sitting in the room with us.
-We explored what DNS actually is and does, types of DNS records, how to edit records from WHM & cPanel, and common DNS errors and fixes to be aware of.
-I’m hoping to get the video of this session up shortly as well!
+Before lunch, I took over by covering all DNS-related topics, continuing the theme of supporting Domain of One’s Own.
+DNS can quickly feel overwhelming, so I only covered relevant content regarding the projects of those sitting in the room.
+We explored what DNS actually is and does, in addition to DNS records and how to edit them from WHM and cPanel.
+Lastly, I touched on common DNS errors and their fixes.

 With Benny’s Pizza as fuel, Workshop attendees were given a ‘breakout room’-like puzzle during their lunch break.
 The group had to work together to solve a pretty involved support ticket with fixes that were covered over the last day and a half.
-They were given 3 escalations or ‘lifelines’ where they could submit a support ticket to ask the Reclaim team for help, but only ended up using 1 lifeline.
-It was awesome to watch them work together, and to hear their thought process for finding solutions.
+They were given 3 escalations or ‘lifelines’ where they could submit a support ticket to ask the Reclaim team for help.
+Not surprisingly, however, the group only ended up using 1 lifeline.
+It was awesome to watch them work together and to hear their thought process for finding solutions along the way.
 Everyone had come to the table with different levels of understanding and experiences, so they were able to play on each other’s strengths and weaknesses.
-When all was said and done, the group of 6 solved the ticket in under an hour by: editing DNS records, correcting a .htaccess file, manually turning off a faulty WordPress plugin, installing an SSL certificate, and editing database files to fix a broken WP dashboard.
-Not too shabby!
+When all was said and done, the group of 6 solved the ticket in under an hour by editing DNS records, correcting a .htaccess file, manually turning off a faulty WordPress plugin, installing an SSL certificate, and editing database files to fix a broken WordPress dashboard.
+Not too shabby.

 By the afternoon on day 2, everyone was feeling pretty drained but motivated for the last stretch of the workshop.
-I continued with a discussion about Exit Strategies for graduating students, and spoke on handling migrations, deleting old accounts, and the instructions to give students.
-From there, Tim conducted the last formal session of the workshop by talking about the potential of APIs in a Domain of One’s Own instance.
-It was nice to switch gears from more of a formal training of ‘how-to’s’ to an overview of ‘here are things that you could be doing’ approach.
+I continued with a discussion about Exit Strategies for graduating students and spoke on handling migrations, deleting old accounts, and the specific instructions to give students.
+From there, Tim conducted the last formal session of the workshop by talking about the potential of APIs in a Domain of One’s Own environment.
+Switching gears from more of a formal training of ‘how-tos’ to an overview of ‘here are things that you could be doing’ approach was refreshing.
 He talked through WHMCS hooks, taking advantage of cPanel features without accessing the cPanel interface, additional APIs in Installatron, and different API tools.

-The last hour of the workshop was left for an open discussion- we answered any outstanding questions that had arisen, and then tackled more user/project-specific requests.
+The last hour of the workshop was left for an open discussion.
+We answered any outstanding questions that had arisen over the course of the last two days, and then tackled more user/project-specific requests.

 All in all, it was a jam-packed, successful event.
-We’re hoping to do these workshops regularly- potentially once a semester- and are so thankful for the folks that decided to come out and help us kick it off.
-The Reclaim team has already agreed that future workshops should include more interactivities besides the group lunch event on day 2, as they really do help liven things up and allow the group the opportunity to apply what they learned.
-And though we did take frequent breaks, I’m thinking future events should require additional stretch breaks, or potentially an activity or two where they have to stand up and walk around the room.
-(Haha!)
-Regardless of how helpful it can be to dive into dense tutorials on the big screen & follow along on computers, I think we could have used more reminders to get our blood pumping.
+I’d love to do these workshops regularly- potentially once a semester- and am so thankful for the folks that decided to come out and help us kick it off.
+The Reclaim team has already agreed that future workshops should include more interactivities besides the group lunch event on day 2, as they really do help liven things up and allow the attendees to apply what they learned.

-Whew!
-If you’ve made it this long, thanks for reading!
-Be on the lookout for future Workshop events at reclaimhosting.com/workshop.
+Anyway, thanks for reading!
+Be on the lookout for future Workshop events at workshop.reclaimhosting.